Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Dementia is a condition of the brain leading to problems with:

-Even healthy people start having problems with memory as they get older.
-These probably begin in the 30s but become more frequent after the age of 60.
+Even healthy people develop problems with memory as they get older.
+These can be noticed rarely beginning in the 30s but become more frequent after the age of 60.
 The important difference is that in dementia the memory problem interferes with day-to-day activities at work and at home.
 With healthy aging, memory problems usually do not cause a problem with daily life.
 A patient with dementia may forget he wears glasses while a healthy older person may forget where he put his glasses.

-Many people with Alzheimer's disease are not aware of their memory loss.
-Often they will deny the seriousness of the problem with memory, and often their family will deny it too.
+Many people with Alzheimer’s disease are not aware they have significant memory loss.
+Often they will deny the seriousness of their problem with memory, and family members will notice these issues to a greater extent than the patient.

 Getting Diagnosed